 (2) For the purposes of this Division, a reference to the value of a mineral at a particular point in its production (other than its supply), or in a particular form, is to be treated as a reference to that value, reduced by an amount equal to the amount of GST that would be payable if the mineral were supplied at that point, or in that form.

-(3) If, when determining a value or price of a mineral (for the purposes of this Division), an amount (an “expense”) that relates to obtaining that mineral may be deducted from another amount, the amount that may be deducted is reduced by an amount equal to the net input tax credit (if any) that arises in relation to the expense.
+(3) If, when determining a value or price of a mineral (for the purposes of this Division), an amount (an expense) that relates to obtaining that mineral may be deducted from another amount, the amount that may be deducted is reduced by an amount equal to the net input tax credit (if any) that arises in relation to the expense.

-(4) The “net input tax credit” that arises in relation to an expense is —
+(4) The net input tax credit that arises in relation to an expense is —

 (a) the input tax credit that arises in relation to that expense; plus